-Independent Researchers,

-E-1-8, Girija Shankar Vihar,
+Independent Researcher, E-1-8, Girija Shankar Vihar, Karve nagar, Pune 411052, India

-Karve Nagar

-Pune 411052,

-India

-Abstract: Wild herbivores eating up crops is a major issue in human wildlife conflict.
+Abstract: Wild herbivores devouring crops is a major issue in human wildlife conflict.
 Although there is substantial literature that identifies the conflict, tries to estimate the extent of economic loss, its consequences and also suggests some mitigation measures, many fundamental issues remain unaddressed.
-A number of speculations about the root causes behind the problem have been made but they haven't been tested as alternative hypotheses.
-We make a list of alternative hypotheses, collected from a wide variety of sources, evaluate their plausibility and logical integrity, suggest differential testable predictions and their differential implications for mitigation measures.
+A number of speculations about the root causes behind the problem have been made but they haven't been treated and tested as alternative hypotheses.
+In four sections of this article (A) we make a list of alternative hypotheses, collected from a wide variety of sources, (B) evaluate their plausibility, logical integrity and compatibility with existing data (C) suggest differential testable predictions and (D) discuss their differential implications for mitigation measures.
 It is important to identify the locale specific causes of the conflict because the efficacy of mitigation measures would crucially depend upon the predominant underlying cause.
 Measures applied without a good understanding of the causal factors might turn out to be ineffective and even counterproductive.
 Substantial research needs to be focused on differentially testing the predictions of the alternative hypotheses in order to be able to handle the problem and promote healthy coexistence of wildlife with indigenous people.
+Although our perception of the problem and illustrative examples are in the Indian wildlife context, some of the emerging outcomes will have global importance.